 So as mentioned from the outset, if you really want to fit a 33” tire on a stock suspension on a 3rd and 4th Gen Silverado, you’ll need to do some wheel well modifications first.

 Cutting and trimming your beloved truck

-The problem with most trucks running IFS (Independent Front Suspension) setups is the clearance of the UCA (upper Control Arm) as well as wheel backspacing.
-The Silverado 1500 might be a large truck, however most manufactures limit you with the wheel arch clearance.
+The problem with most trucks running IFS (Independent Front Suspension) setups is the clearance of the UCA (Upper Control Arm) as well as wheel backspacing.
+The Silverado 1500 might be a large truck, however, most manufacturers limit you with the wheel arch clearance.
 This is what severely restricts you from fitting wider tires like a fat 33” or bigger 35”.
 Running anything bigger than a 33-inch tire on a stock suspension and stock rims definitely WILL rub.

-What needs to be trimmed to run 33’s?
+What needs to be trimmed to run 33s?
 The mud flaps will touch and the plastic fender insert will need some massaging or pulling back to allow the wheel to clear when at full lock.
 You’ll need a heat gun to mold and massage the plastic fenders out of the way.
-You’ll have to take it on a case by case basis and modify as it touches.
+You’ll have to take it on a case-by-case basis and modify it as it touches.
 This is especially necessary when reversing.
-Unlike the 3rd Gen Tacoma you don’t have to worry about cab mount chops or crash bars as are the case with the new Ford Rangers.
+Unlike the 3rd Gen Tacoma, you don’t have to worry about cab mount chops or crash bars as is the case with the new Ford Rangers.

 What about skinny “Pizza Cutters”?